Space Nursing Society

 The society was founded in 1991 and has members from around the world including Australia, Canada, Czech Republic, England, Germany, Greece, Scotland and the United States.

 The society serves as a forum for the discussion and study of issues related to nursing in space and the impact of these studies on nursing on Earth.
+Linda Plush, a nurse practitioner, is a co-founder.